We will be launching the 2022 programme in mid-August

 Cycle tours developed by Open House Volunteers, Robin Key and Peter Bury

-Finish: Serpentine Pavilion
+Finish: Serpentine Gallery W2 3XA

-Peter Jones & Partners, Sloane Square, Chelsea, London SW1W 8EL
+Start at Peter Jones & Partners, Sloane Square, Chelsea, London SW1W 8EL

-Holy Trinity Church, Sloane St, Belgravia, London SW1X 9BZ
+Holy Trinity Church, Sloane St, Belgravia, London SW1X 9BZ.

 A sumptuous feast of Victorian stained glass and bold sacred sculpture at what Sir John Betjeman called the 'cathedral of the Arts and Crafts movement.'
 Work by William Morris, Edward Burne-Jones, William Blake and Christopher Whall.

-Royal Hospital Chelsea, Chelsea, London
+Royal Hospital Chelsea, SW3 4SR

 Numbered amongst England's architectural glories and home to the Chelsea Pensioners since 1692, the Royal Hospital Chelsea, designed by Sir Christopher Wren and built following the Great Fire, sits within 66 acres of beautiful grounds.

 Return to Royal Hospital Rd/B302 50m > Turn left onto Royal Hospital Rd/B302 300m > The Museum is on the left

 National Army Museum, Royal Hospital Rd, Chelsea, London SW3 4HT